martexcoin/electrum-martexcoin-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running litecoind and Electrum server
+Create a user for running martexcoind and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `litecoind` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `martexcoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser litecoin --disabled-password
+    $ sudo adduser martexcoin --disabled-password
     $ sudo apt-get install git
-    $ sudo su - litecoin
+    $ sudo su - martexcoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/litecoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/martexcoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download litecoind
+Download martexcoind

-We currently recommend litecoind 0.10.2.2 stable.
+We currently recommend martexcoind 0.10.2.2 stable.

-If you prefer to compile litecoind, here are some pointers for Ubuntu:
+If you prefer to compile martexcoind, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config automake libtool
-    $ sudo su - litecoin
+    $ sudo su - martexcoin
-    $ cd ~/src && git clone https://github.com/litecoin-project/litecoin.git -b master-0.10
+    $ cd ~/src && git clone https://github.com/martexcoin-project/martexcoin.git -b master-0.10
-    $ cd litecoin
+    $ cd martexcoin
     $ ./autogen.sh
     $ ./configure --disable-wallet --without-miniupnpc
     $ make
-    $ strip src/litecoind src/litecoin-cli src/litecoin-tx
+    $ strip src/martexcoind src/martexcoin-cli src/martexcoin-tx
-    $ cp -a src/litecoind src/litecoin-cli src/litecoin-tx ~/bin
+    $ cp -a src/martexcoind src/martexcoin-cli src/martexcoin-tx ~/bin

 ### Step 3.
-Configure and start litecoind
+Configure and start martexcoind

-In order to allow Electrum to "talk" to `litecoind`, we need to set up an RPC username and password for `litecoind`.
-We will then start `litecoind` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `martexcoind`, we need to set up an RPC username and password for `martexcoind`.
+We will then start `martexcoind` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.litecoin
+    $ mkdir ~/.martexcoin
-    $ $EDITOR ~/.litecoin/litecoin.conf
+    $ $EDITOR ~/.martexcoin/martexcoin.conf

-Write this in `litecoin.conf`:
+Write this in `martexcoin.conf`:

     rpcuser=<rpc-username>
     rpcpassword=<rpc-password>